 - Respect endogenous flora, cedar trees are a protected species.
 Don’t use them to secure your tent, don’t hang your clothes and don’t cut off branches.

-PRO TIP FOR HOLIDAYS IN CRETE (and personal opinion) Always prefer Cretan accommodation to experience authentic local hospitality.
+INSIDER’S TIP FOR HOLIDAYS IN CRETE (and personal opinion) Always prefer Cretan accommodation to experience authentic local hospitality.
 You will also be doing something more important, you will be helping every seasonal worker make a living for the rest of the year.

 The same goes for cart rental as well as for the so-called “local tours” that in fact belong to international tour companies!
 Be smart, Google it, and if it’s a brand running tours in hundreds of cities all over the world… yeap, not local!

-Tips for Holidays in Crete: Mobile and Internet
+Tips for holidays in Crete: Mobile and internet